eigenfoo/old-eigenfoo.github.io/_posts/2019-09-30-prob-prog-frameworks.md

 inference: given a model and some data, obtain the posterior (either by sampling from it, in the case of MCMC, or by approximating it, in the case of VI).

-Most probabilistic programming frameworks out there implement both MCMC algorithms and VI algorithms, although strength of support and quality of documentation can lean heavily one way or another.
-For example, Stan invests heavily into its MCMC, whereas Pyro has the most extensive support for its stochastic VI algorithms.
+Most probabilistic programming frameworks out there implement both MCMC and VI algorithms, although strength of support and quality of documentation can lean heavily one way or another.
+For example, Stan invests heavily into its MCMC, whereas Pyro has the most extensive support for its stochastic VI.

 ### Computing the mode: optimizer

 Sometimes, instead of performing full-blown inference, it's useful to find the mode of the model density.
 These modes can be used as point estimates of parameters, or as the basis of approximations to a Bayesian posterior.
-Or perhaps you're performing VI, and you need some way to perform SGD on a loss function.
+Or perhaps you're doing VI, and you need some way to perform SGD on a loss function.
 In either case, a probabilistic programming framework calls for an optimizer.